6th Grade Bridge Family Resources

 Q. Do you offer school meals?

 We sure do!
-In our recent construction, we built a brand-spanking-new commercial kitchen and are excited to offer nutritious, locally-sourced, hot meals, starting Fall 2018.
-We are also starting our brand new coffee shop —- feel free to come eat, drink, & enjoy!
+In our recent construction, we built a brand-spanking-new commercial kitchen and are excited to offer nutritious, locally-sourced, hot meals, designed by our school chef Leah Korger.
+We also have a student-operated coffeeshop called the Heron’s Nest open daily - feel free to come eat, drink, & enjoy!
 For more information on our lunch program and how to order food, click here!

 Q. How do I check my student's grades, attendance, and progress?